-If you have more than one machine, tell us about it, too.
-Your feedback can help other quilters (especially beginning quilters) who are looking for that "best" sewing machine.
-Share Your Favorites
+If you have more than one machine, tell us about the second (or third).
+Your sewing machine reviews will help other quilters who are looking for that 'best' sewing machine.

 - Many years ago I had a Bernina 830 which I passed on to my daughter.
 It still sews like a dream.
 I now use a Janome Memory Craft 6500 which I absolutely love.
 I also have a Janome Jem Gold - very inexpensive and will sew through anything.
 I use it for jeans and it is so portable I take it camping and to classes.
 My embroidery machine is also a Janome as is my cover stich machine.
 I love them both.
 My serger is a Bernina.
 My first serger was a Bernina as well and my other daughter has it.
 I bought a White serger and it was a weakling which I sold.
 I've sewn just about anything you can imagine over the years and just started quilting a couple of years ago - a new addiction with a whole new 'stash'!